Diving in the Maldives

-The Maldives consists of 1190 islands, most of which were relatively unknown in the 70s, but today they are world famous for their many luxury resorts especially for celebrities.
+The Maldives consists of 1190 islands.
+Most of which were relatively unknown in the 70s.
+Today they are world famous for their many luxury resorts especially for celebrities.

-The Maldives is home to more than 700 different species of fish and even in the areas where you just swim or snorkel, you might meet morays, sea turtles, octopuses, anemones and stingray, which means that many underwater photographers also visit the Maldives – so be sure to bring along waterproof camera on your trip.
+The Maldives is home to more than 700 different species of fish.
+Even in the areas where you just swim or snorkel, you might meet morays, sea turtles, octopuses, anemones and stingray.
+That’s also why the Maldives are visited by many underwater photographers – so be sure to bring along waterproof camera on your trip.

-The Maldives is the perfect place to experience the coral reefs up close, and with its large and varied life in the reef, the Maldives is one of the world’s best diving spots and has for many years been a popular destination for adventurous divers and snorkelers.
+The Maldives is the perfect place to experience the coral reefs up close.
+With its large and varied life in the reef, the Maldives is one of the world’s best diving spots and has for many years been a popular destination for adventurous divers and snorkelers.

 Beginners can take dive certificates and get to know all the basics and the more experienced divers can improve their skills.

 Travel can either be arranged on your own or purchased with integrated diving lessons by well-trained instructors.
-For those a little more practiced, you can book a Maldives “Liveaboard” where you live on the boat and where everything is included (see below).
+For those a little more practiced, you can book a Maldives “Liveaboard”.
+On a liveaboard you live on the boat and everything is included (see below).

 Diving is certainly one of the largest activities on the islands and safety is always a top priority.